Glenn Highway between Sheep Mountain and Eureka. Photo by Logan Maddox.

 One-Way Rentals

-Here's a way to make the most of your time in Alaska: Book a one-way 4x4 SUV or van rental from Anchorage to Fairbanks or Fairbanks to Anchorage.
+Here's a way to make the most of your time in Alaska: Book a one-way 4x4 SUV or AWD van rental from Anchorage to Fairbanks or Fairbanks to Anchorage.
 This lets you cover more ground without "backtracking," or even combine a rental car with a trip on the Alaska Railroad.

 We also have special offers for cruise passengers looking for Seward car rentals and Whittier car rentals.